javsort/Linkaster/docs/delivery_1.md

 The system shall ensure role-based access for students and teachers.
 The information displayed and available actions shall be determined by roles and permissions.
 Administrative teachers should be able to create modules and assign module teachers to the specific module.
+Messaging Functionality:
+The system shall support a group messaging functionality between classmates.
+The system shall support private messaging between students.
+The system shall ensure public-key encryption for all messages while also supporting safe storage for them.
+The system shall support a ?status? functionality to show if the student is occupied or not.
+The system shall support a search mechanism to initiate one-on-one chats.
+Module and Group Joining:
+The system shall allow students to join modules or club groups through unique codes.
+After a Student joins a module, the system shall automatically update its timetable with its corresponding schedule.
+Each module and group will maintain a list with all active students for auditing purposes.
+Timetables:
+The system shall support a timetable functionality for the students.
+Events shall be categorized on the user?s timetable based on whether they are mandatory or not.
 Push Notifications:
 The system should support real-time push notifications to students and teachers for announcements, deliveries, and other alerts.
 The system should track students? timetables and silence notifications automatically during mandatory classes and library reservations.